kellyserafico/Portfolio/README.md

 5. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?

-Gabriel Gibb - had similar ideas for formatting our project section, discussed how to create the grid display and implemented the same display for both our portfolios
+Gabriel Gibb - had similar ideas for formatting our project section, discussed how to create the grid display

 6. Is there anything special we need to know in order to run your code?